MiguelRipoll23/homebridge-securitysystem/README.md

 If you already have Homebridge installed, skip to step two!

 1. [Install Homebridge.](https://github.com/nfarina/homebridge)
-2. Install the plugin using `npm install -g homebridge-securitysystem`.
+2. Install the plugin using `npm install -g --unsafe-perm homebridge-securitysystem`.
-3. Update your configuration file from Homebridge (see `config.example.json`) that you can find on your personal folder.
+3. Use the Homebridge / HOOBS UI to configure or use the `config.example.json' file as an example.

 ## Automations
 Use Eve or a similar app to create automations like these: